Overview of Pell Grants, which are one of the forms of federal financial aid

 Pell Lifetime Eligibility

 The amount of federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years, which is equivalent to 12 full-time semesters.
-If you’re concerned about exceeding this timeframe, you should speak with a Financial Aid Office representative, either by visiting our Financial Aid Office in the Bailey Student Services Building or by emailing firstname.lastname@example.org.
+If you’re concerned about exceeding this timeframe, you should contact our Financial Aid Office directly by email firstname.lastname@example.org.

 Pell Grants for Summer

 Beginning with the 2017-2018 academic year, there are significant changes to federal rules for Pell Grants in the summer.
-Please visit the Financial Aid Office in the Bailey Student Services Building or email email@example.com from your student email account to see if you may be eligible for Pell Grant funds in the summer.
+Please contact our Financial Aid Office directly to see if you may be eligible for Pell Grant funds in the summer.